Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Experimental Setup

-The study depends on a physical simulation model for the five-link walking mechanism, comparable to the one introduced in the seminal paper by Taga et al. \cite{Taga1991}, which has been designed and programmed from scratch.
-The model essentially consists of the application of Newton-Euler equations to the five rigid bodies constituting the mechanism in two dimensions and an impact model between the feet and the ground profile described as a spring / damper, similar to \cite{Raibert1984}.
+The mathematical model for physics simulation of the five-link mechanism is identical to that used by Taga et al. \cite{Taga1991}, with the simplification of omitting ankle actuators and joints, leaving four actuators in total.
+This is a design choice we make for seeking the simplest bipedal walking mechanism we can make subject to evolutionary optimization.
+Our implementation of this model essentially involves numerical integration of Newton--Euler equations describing the five rigid bodies constituting the mechanism in two dimensions and an impact model between the feet and the ground profile described as a spring--damper system, which is adapted from the model used by Raibert \cite{Raibert1984}.

-An overview of the model is presented in Fig. \ref{Figure3}.
-The angular relationships of the constituent links of the mechanism are all written with respect to Link 1, the link between the two hip joints standing at angle $\theta_1$ measured from the vertical.
-The thighs, Link 2 and Link 3, stand at $\theta_2$ and $\theta_3$ with respect to Link 1, and the shanks, Link 4 and Link 5, stand at $\theta_4$ and $\theta_5$ measured from the corresponding thighs they are attached to, respectively.
-The CPG controller network, described previously, is tied to the walking mechanism by direct coupling of the output $y_i$ from the corresponding oscillatory unit of the CPG network (Fig. \ref{Figure1}) as the angular speed $\dot{\theta}_i$ of each joint.
+Figure~\ref{FigureModel} presents an overview of the model.
+Angular relationships of the constituent links of the mechanism are all given with respect to Link 1, the link between the two hip joints standing at angle $\theta_1$ measured from the vertical.
+The thighs, Link 2 and Link 3, stand at $\theta_2$ and $\theta_3$ with respect to Link 1; and the shanks, Link 4 and Link 5, stand at $\theta_4$ and $\theta_5$ measured from the corresponding thighs they are attached to, respectively.
+The CPG controller network, described previously, is tied to the walking mechanism by the coupling of the output $y_i$ from the corresponding oscillatory unit of the CPG network (Figure~\ref{FigureNeuron}) as the angular speed $\dot{\theta}_i$ of each joint:

-Before driving the joint, the output $y_i$ is scaled such that its absolute value is bounded within the maximum attainable rotational speed $\omega_{max}$ of the joints, based on the servo motor specifications of the hardware implementation described in section \ref{Hardware}.
+where, before driving the joint, the output $y_i$ is scaled such that its absolute value is bounded by the maximum attainable rotational speed $\omega_{max}$ of the joints, dictated by the servo motor specifications of the hardware implementation (Section~\ref{Hardware}).